Updates – First Double Inch Farmer’s Walk, Other Stuff

 - Developing Grip Strength – Thick Bar Training Methods

 This entry was posted on Friday, December 23rd, 2011 at 8:02 am and is filed under feats, feats of strength, feats of strength bending, forearm injury prevention recovery healing, grip strength, grip strength competition contest, horseshoe bending, how to bend.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson